Speldosa/CommentIO/README.md

 # Programmer:
 Martin Larsson, to.martin.larsson@gmail.com
 # Basic usage:
-Place the python file in the directory where the file you want to manipulate is located.
+Place the python file, CommentIO.py, in the directory where the file you want to manipulate is located.
 Then type:

 	python CommentIO.py [Name of original file] [Name of output file] [Program mode] [Comment character/s] [List of commands]